OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 The CCP provided EVE market data endpoints provide quote and aggregated trade information.
 For some trading strategies \(e.g. market making\), finer grained detail is often required.
 For example, which trades matched a buy market order versus a sell market order?
 What time of day do most trades occur?
 Because CCP does not yet provide individual trade information, we're left to infer trade activity ourselves.
 In some cases, we can deduce trades based on changes to existing marker orders, as long as those orders are not completely filled \(i.e. appear in the next order book snapshot\).
 Orders which are removed, however, could either be canceled or completely filled by a trade.
 As a result, we're left to use heuristics to infer trading behavior.

 In this example, we develop a simple trade inference heuristic.
 This will be our first taste of the type of analysis we'll perform many times in later chapters in the book.
-Specifically, we'll need to derive one or more hypothese to explain some market behavior; we'll need to do some basic testing to convince ourselves we're on the right track; then, we'll need to perform a back test over historical data to confirm the validity of our hypothesis.
-Of course, performing well in a back test is no guarantee of future results, and back tests themselves can be misused \(e.g. overfitting\).
+Specifically, we'll need to derive one or more hypotheses to explain some market behavior; we'll need to do some basic testing to convince ourselves we're on the right track; then, we'll need to perform a back test over historical data to confirm the validity of our hypothesis.
+Of course, performing well in a back test is no guarantee of future results, and back tests themselves can be misused \(e.g. over-fitting\).
 A discussion of proper back testing is beyond the scope of this example.
 We'll touch on this topic as needed in later chapters \(there are also numerous external sources which discuss the topic\).

 We'll use a day of order book snapshots for Tritanium in The Forge to test our heuristic.
 This example dives more deeply into analysis than previous examples.
 We'll find that the "obvious" choice for estimating trades does not work very well, and we'll briefly discuss two hypotheses for how to make a better choice.
 We'll show how to perform a basic analysis of these hypotheses, then we'll choose one and show a simple back test evaluating our strategy.
 You can follow along with this example by downloading the [Jupyter Notebook](code/book/Example_4_Trade_Heuristic.ipynb).